arshnrr/nba-roster-manager/README.md

 I also used it as a **debugger**.
 For example, I had an issue with my new feature of trade history not loading correctly.
 It helped me identify a mismatch of schema between index.js and the new ejs file.
 Another issue was for trades, there were scenarios where you could create a trade between two of the same team, and it pointed out a few methods to avoid that.
 I ended up deciding to return an error if that was the case.

 Another method AI was used for was to find out why **sqllite** exactly was not really working out for what I wanted.
 There was really no persistence.
 I ended up finding out that with sqllite, hosting on the cloud and its serverless nature meant that every time the server restarted the files would be wiped.
-I needed more reliable persistence.
+I needed more reliable persistence, so it helped me narrow down to PostgreSQL as that choice.

 Finally I used AI to check the **robustness** of my project.
 I asked it if my current features would be prone to any issues.
 Also, I used AI to help format this README to not just be a blob of text, as markdown formatting was really bothering me!